 \subsection{Effectiveness of Face Privacy Protection}

-\textbf{Effectiveness and Impact on Target Model.} To the best of our knowledge our method is the first (PE)-based methods for face recognition and there is no closely related method yet to compare the performance of encrypted images, so we evaluated both qualitatively and quantitatively on encrypted images.
-The high recognition accuracy and visual metric scores indicate the validity of our method.
+\textbf{Effectiveness and impact on service model.} To the best of our knowledge, our method is the first (PE)-based method for face recognition.
+There is no closely related method yet to compare the performance of protected images.
+Therefore, we conduct qualitative and quantitative evaluations of protected images.
+High visual metric scores and a very slight impact on accuracy demonstrate the effectiveness of our method.

-We use the AVP method to encrypt the original face image ${x^o}$ in the probe set to test its effectiveness on face visual privacy protection.
-Then, we used the obtained encrypted image ${x^{en}}$ as the input of the key model $G(\cdot )$ and recovered the encrypted image by $G({{x}^{\prime}})$ to finally obtain the decrypted image.
-In addition, we obtained the reconstructed image $G({x})$.
-The results are shown in Fig.~\ref{fig3}.
-From Fig.~\ref{fig3}, it is evident that the encrypted image generated by our method is significantly different from the original image, and no useful visual information is obtained from the encrypted image at all, so it has the effect of visual privacy protection for the original image.
-In Tab.~\ref{tab:1}, the average SSIM value between the encrypted image and the original image for each target model is less than 0.04, while the cosine similarity between their features is higher than 0.99.
-Therefore, the encrypted image generated by AVP can completely replace the original image while protecting the visual information.
+We use the AVIH method to protect the original face image ${x}$ in the probe set to test its effectiveness on face visual information hiding.
+Then, we used the obtained protected image ${x^{\prime}}$ as the input of the key model $G(\cdot )$.
+Finally get the recovered image $G({{x}^{\prime}})$.
+The results are shown in Figure.~\ref{fig3}.
+From Figure.~\ref{fig3}, it is evident that the protected image generated by our method is significantly different from the original image.
+Since no useful visual information is obtained from the protected image, it has the effect of visual information hiding for the original image.
+In Table.~\ref{tab:1}, the average SSIM value between the protected and original images for each service model is less than 0.04, while the cosine similarity between their features is higher than 0.99.
+Therefore, the protected image generated by AVIH can completely replace the original image while hiding the visual information.

-To evaluate the impact of our proposed AVP method on the accuracy of the face recognition models, we first generate an encrypted face image in the probe set before putting it into the gallery set, and then put the encrypted image into the gallery set instead of the original image.
-We tested the accuracy of the face recognition models in this way, and the result AVP-ONE is shown in Tab.~\ref{tab:2}.
-Compared with the original accuracy of the models it can be concluded that the impact of the AVP method on image encryption on the accuracy of the models is very slightly which can achieve the same accuracy in the ArcFace model.
+To evaluate the impact of AVIH method on the accuracy of the face recognition models, we first generate a protected face image in the probe set before putting it into the gallery set.
+Then put the protected image into the gallery set instead of the original image.
+We tested the accuracy of the face recognition models in this way.
+The result AVIH-ONE is shown in Table.~\ref{tab:2}.
+Compared with the original accuracy of the models, it can be concluded that the AVIH method's impact on the models' accuracy is very slight, which can achieve the same accuracy in the ArcFace model.